CrazyHein/Weltuna/README.md

 **Note:**

-- You can post the auto tuning request only if the device operation mode is "**OPERATION MODE**" and the channel operation mode is **Auto Mode**".
+- You can post the auto tuning request only if the device operation mode is "**OPERATION MODE**" and the channel operation mode is “**Auto Mode**".